StonedEdge/Retro-Lite-CM4-Dock/README.md

   -r, --recently_played
                         print your game history
 ```
-j) Shows battery statistics, including time-to-full, % SoC from connected MAX17055 gauge

-Other:
-- Integrated sleep + wake mode, blanking after 1-min of no user input
-- 3 USB 2.0 ports for peripherals such as a keyboard, USB mouse
-- Written in C (Pico) & Python (CM4)
-- Uses a RP2040 Pico microcontroller

 # Hardware
 ![Image of Retro Lite CM4](https://i.imgur.com/LP2ecQt.png)

 Pinout to connect the OLED screen to the docking station is located above.
-Gerbers and files will be updated soon once the software is completed.
+Gerbers and CAD (both docking station and separate OLED box) files will be updated soon once the software is completed.

 # To-do
 - [x] Detect current game/system booted using `runcommand`